 There is a great deal of advice on Listed Buildings and the wider Historic Environment available through the Historic Scotland website, including a search facility providing information on all of Scotland's Listed Buildings

-The Duty Planning Officer can advise you whether you require Listed Building Consent for any works to your property and provide other planning related information.
+The Planning Information Officer can advise you whether you require Listed Building Consent for any works to your property and provide other planning related information.

-The Duty Planning Officer provides planning information and general planning advice during office hours.
+The Planning Information Officer provides planning information and general planning advice during office hours.